CharlieIGG/Evaluarium/CONTRIBUTING.md

-## How to contribute to TESTAPP
+## How to contribute to STARTUPAPP

 #### **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/IcaliaLabs/testapp/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/charlieigg/startupapp/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/IcaliaLabs/testapp/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/charlieigg/startupapp/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
 Also add a `bug` tag to it.

 #### **Are you ready to place a pull request?**